Niagara Falls Horseshoe Falls viewed from the Canadian side at dusk, mist rising from the cataract

 Sheraton Fallsview Hotel

-The reliable Fallsview resort — direct skywalk to Fallsview Indoor Waterpark and the most consistent service.
+The reliable Fallsview resort, with a direct skywalk to the Fallsview Indoor Waterpark and steady service.

 From CAD $320